KirillAshikhmin/QuestPlayer/README.md

 Quest Player: Android apk that runs QSP games.

-This will basically be a series of bug fixes to BOOMik's Quest Player for Android, tested on a 7" Amazon Fire Tablet (Android 5.1.1).
+This is a fork of BOOMik's Quest Player, an Android port of Quest Soft Player, tested on a 7" Amazon Fire Tablet (Android 5.1.1) and a Nexus Galaxy (Android 4.4.4).
 Requires a minimum of Android 4.4 to function.

 TO DO:
-1. Finish translations of strings.xml and prefs.xml files
+1. Finish translations of strings.xml and prefs.xml files for Russian, Simplified Chinese, and Traditional Chinese
-2. Update "About" menu option
-3. Fix bugs
+2. Fix any more bugs that show up

+Version 1.6
+1. Created "About Quest Player" dialog
+2. Final fixes

 Version 1.5.7
 1. Created directory browser to select QSP game folders directory